lzwjava/lzwjava.github.io/notes/2025-07-06-bee-sting-creams-en.md

 * Be careful to **avoid getting it in your eyes or on other mucous membranes** (like inside your nose or mouth).

 These two creams offer different approaches to managing bee stings – one for infection and one for allergic reactions.
 Always follow the instructions provided with your medication.

+---

+Here are the instructions translated into English:

+1.  **Topical Fucidin Cream:** Apply three times a day, 1 gram each time, for 7 consecutive days.
+2.  **Topical Hydrocortisone Butyrate Cream:** Apply twice a day, 1 gram each time, for 7 consecutive days.
+3.  **Regarding cyst rupture:** If there is a need to rupture a cyst, it is recommended to go to a public Grade A tertiary hospital for sterile processing.
+4.  **Regarding changes in condition:** If there are any changes in your condition, discomfort, or other concerns, please seek medical attention promptly offline (in person).